stackai/stackai-vpc/README.md

  - On the supabase production deployment, navigate to `Database` and then to `Webhooks`.
  - Go to `edit webhook` by clicking on the three dots on the right of the webhook name and take a look at its values.
  - On the local deployment dashboard, navigate to `Database`, `Webhooks` and click on `Create a new webhook` and fill in the values.
 Important, set the webhook url to point to stackend, in the case of this specific configuration, that url is `http://stackend:8000/webhooks/new_user`, do not use the production url.
+5. Enable row level security:
+  - Go to the production deployment, table editor and take a look at the row level security settings.
+  - Replicate those settings in the local deployment.

 ## 6. Start all services